mehulagg/gitlab/doc/user/project/requirements/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/246857) in GitLab 13.7.

-Requirements can be imported to a project by uploading a CSV file with the columns `title` and `description`.
+You can import requirements to a project by uploading a CSV file with the columns `title` and `description`.

 The user uploading the CSV file will be set as the author of the imported requirements.